What is usage data and how do businesses use it?

 - Service utilization (like licenses, software features and support).

-In the telco industry, usage data has historically been gathered from call data records (CDRs), and in other industries it might be called a usage data record (UDR).
+In the telecom industry, usage data has historically been gathered from call data records (CDRs), and in other industries it might be called a usage data record (UDR).
 Whatever the acronym used, usage data is a systems-level record of how and when customers interact with your products and services.

 The end result, however, is the same.
 As digital services have skyrocketed, companies have increasingly had more data about how customers use services available to them.
 Companies are using usage data as the basis of new services, like subscriptions or pay-as-you-go business models.